Back to programs

 Program Outcomes

 One study in a Southern California high school found that struggling readers in BARR gained more than similar students on NWEA Reading, with an average effect size of +0.21.
-This qualifies BARR for the ESSA “Strong” category for struggling readers.
+This qualifies BARR for the “Strong” category for struggling readers.
 Positive outcomes for math were also found.

 Staffing Requirements

 A staff member needs to be selected to serve as the school’s coordinator for the BARR model.
 The coordinator can be an assistant principal, school counselor, teacher, or another staff member.
 The coordinator will manage, coordinate, and integrate the BARR model.
 He or she works with school staff, administrators, and parents/guardians to support the needs of all students.
-Teams of teachers need to meet at minimum weekly using the BARR model.
+Teams of teachers need to meet weekly using the BARR process.

 Professional Development/Training